holmseyy/sail/README.md

 ### FAQ
 *Where is my data saved?*

 Your data is saved in a plain text file content.txt.
-On Mac and Linux, this file is saved in ~/.fromscratch.
-On Windows this file is saved in a directory called ".fromscratch" in your userprofile directory.
+On Mac and Linux, this file is saved in ~/.sail.
+On Windows this file is saved in a directory called ".sail" in your userprofile directory.

 *Can my data be saved in an alternate directory?*

 Yes!
 See the **portable mode** section under the **Command Line Arguments** heading above.

 ### Credits
-FromScratch is built upon these open source projects:
+sail is built upon these open source projects:
 	<a href="http://electron.atom.io">Electron</a>,
 	<a href="https://facebook.github.io/react/">React</a>,
 	<a href="https://github.com/tonsky/FiraCode">Fira Code</a>,